Banana Pro

 Q: What is the difference between Banana Pi and Banana Pro?

-A: Banana Pro adds WiFi 802.11 b/g/n, Bluetooth 4.0, an on-board microphone, and an IR receiver.
-All other specifications (CPU, RAM, Ethernet, GPIO) are identical.
+A: Banana Pro adds WiFi 802.11 b/g/n, Bluetooth 4.0, an on-board microphone and an IR receiver.
+The CPU, RAM, Ethernet and GPIO remain the same.

 Q: Can I use Banana Pro as a WiFi access point?